rpminspect/rpminspect/README.md

 Licensing and Copyright
 -----------------------

-The program, the test suite, and developer tools in this source tree are available under the GNU General Public License version 3 or, at your option, any later version.
-The librpminspect library is available under the GNU Lesser General Public Licesen version 3 or, at your option, any later version.
+The program (src/), the test suite (test/), and various developer tools in this source tree are available under the GNU General Public License version 3 or, at your option, any later version.

+The librpminspect library (include/ and lib/) is available under the GNU Lesser General Public Licesen version 3 or, at your option, any later version.

+The data files (data/) are licensed under the Creative Commons Attribution 4.0 International Public License.

 Some source files in the project carry Apache License 2.0 licenses or BSD licenses.
 Both of these cases are allowed under the GPLv3 and